3 Vet-Recommended Steps to Prevent Dental Disease in Cats

 • Weight loss

-Costs of dental care
+Costs of dental care for cats

-1. Nutrition & Diet
+1. Nutrition & diet

 2. Regular professional dental checkups